dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-03-31 Keywords and Terms.md

   - And how topological cyclic homology is related and more computable
 - Formal Groups
   - Where they come up, what they're used for, why important
-- Schemes
-- Stacks
-- Coarse moduli space
-  - Somehow a nicer version of a stack where torsion in the automorphism groups aren't messing things up
-- Closed points of a scheme
-- Smooth projective curves
-- Chow rings
-- Teichmüller space: space of complex structures
 - Mapping class group: orientation-preserving diffeos / id component
 - Perfect fields